ninajika/re-cerminbot/README.md

 - Service Account support
 - Delete files from Drive
 - Shortener support
+- Speedtest
+- Multiple Trackers support
+- Shell and Executor
+- Sudo with or without Database
 - Custom Filename (Only for direct links, Telegram files and Youtube-dl.
 Not for Mega links and Torrents)
 - Extracting and downloading password protected index links.
 See these examples:
 <p><a href="https://telegra.ph/Magneto-Python-Aria---Custom-Filename-Examples-01-20"> <img src="https://img.shields.io/badge/See%20Telegraph-grey?style=for-the-badge&logo=telegraph" width="170""/></a></p>